 Interns are required to complete a background check and provide the program with evidence of malpractice coverage in a timely manner.
 Interns are required to track their own hours using Time2Track, university-provided templates, or another approved method, and to submit documentation of their hours upon request to university and/or field supervisors.
+Interns will be asked to provide an evaluation of their internship experience in conjunction with each performance evaluation (Appendix D), to ensure the intern's perceptions of the experience are taken into account and any concerns are addressed in a timely manner.
 Interns are responsible for ensuring that all documentation required for successful completion of the experience is submitted to the DoT according to the specified schedule.